goarray/PlanetBiomGenerator/Readme.md

 -  Run the script: `Starfield - ExportBiomesToPlanetBiomesCSV`

-- This generates the file: `/PlanetBiomes/xEditOutput/PlanetBiomes.csv`
+- This generates the file: `/PlanetBiomes/xEditOutput/PlanetBiomes.csv` (in xEdit/)

 # 2. Generate .biom Files